OpenHD/u-boot/tools/binman/entries.rst

 expands to a section containing u-boot-tpl-dtb, u-boot-tpl-bss-pad and u-boot-tpl-dtb

 TPL can access binman symbols at runtime.
-See :ref:`binman_fdt`.
+See:

+    'Access to binman entry offsets at run time (symbols)'

 in the binman README for more information.